This page lists characters who appear in Castlevania: Lords of Shadow

 - Heel-Face Turn: He made one before the beginning of Lords of Shadow 2, agreeing to work alongside Alucard to destroy Satan once and for all.
 The entire game is actually a massive Batman Gambit on his and Alucard's part.

 - Hellish Pupils: Downplayed.
 In some sequences his pupils become slitted, but not all the time.

 - Heroes Prefer Swords: In Lord of Shadow 2, The Void Sword seems to be his favorite weapon as he uses it in a lot of cutscenes.
 Not that we complain.

 - Hero Killer: In this continuity, not even being a Belmont is guaranteed to protect you from him.

 - He's Back: An exceptionally twisted version.
 Dracula returns from years of exile and soul searching to wipe out his former allies and take the world for himself.

 - Hoist by His Own Petard: In Mirror of Fate.
-If he did not turn Trevor in the end of the game, he wouldn't have returned in the second act and, together with Simon, successfully ram a stake through his chest.
-Not that it has any lasting impact, but still.
+If he hadn't turned Trevor at the end of the game, he wouldn't have returned in the second act and, together with Simon, successfully rammed a stake through his chest.
+Not that it had any lasting impact, but still.

 - Holy Burns Evil: An inverted example.
-In spite of his Faith Heel Turn and present-day view on God, he still commands the hallowed powers, and even channels them to eviscerate an entire army of blessed knights in the prologue of the final game.
+In spite of his Faith Heel Turn and present-day view on God, he still commands the hallowed powers, and even channels them to wipe out an entire army of blessed knights in the prologue of the final game.

 - Humans Are the Real Monsters: Wants to destroy the human-filled Brotherhood of Light because they lied to and betrayed him.
 Best said in Castlevania: Lords of Shadow 2.